codeone01/WebAppFlask/README.md

 # WebAppFlask
-Base for web projects with Flask
+This is a base for web projects with Flask